swsnu/swppfall2020/hw1/README.md

 This decorator will decorate the `__init__` of the parser to prevent constructing a parser with non-existing file name.

 Just like the `safe_internet_fetch` above, we provide `BabynameFileNotFoundException` for this purpose.
-If there is no such file with the given filename argument of the function to decorate, this decorator has to raise the custom `BabynameFileNotFoundException` with custom error message: `No such babyname file or directory: {filename}`.
+If there is no such file with the given filename argument of the function to decorate, this decorator has to raise the custom `BabynameFileNotFoundException` with custom error message: `No such file: {filename}`.
-You can assueme that the `filename` argument is the first argument for the function to decorate.
+You can assuem that the `filename` argument is the first argument for the function to decorate.

 **3) `parse`**